-This certification programme is meant to help organisations create a cadre of coaches and mentors from among their leaders (in typically senior management positions) who are equipped to engage in formal coaching relationships and informal mentoring relationships to support the talent management needs both in their own teams and across the organisation.
+This certification programme is meant to help organisations create a cadre of coaches from among their leaders (in typically senior management positions) who are equipped to engage in formal coaching relationships to support the talent management needs both in their own teams and across the organisation.

 At the end of the programme participants will be able to:

-The Leader as Coach and Mentor programme is a highly customised offering designed to meet the specific needs of clients.
-A typical Leader as Coach and Mentor Programme includes the following elements:
+The Leader as Coach programme is a highly customised offering designed to meet the specific needs of clients.
+A typical Leader as Coach Programme includes the following elements:

 Managers who are coaching oriented are able to secure performance, enhance team climate and contribute to development.

 More and more organisations are recognizing that coaching is a critical managerial competence and every manager needs to learn to be coaching oriented in his or her style.